luni64/rmSharp/docs/README.md

 ### Persons, Children and Events

 Here a more interesting example showing how to query the PersonTable.
 The code first filters the persons for all male individuals having the surname "Jefferson".
-It then uses the `Events` navigation property of the found individuals and filter those for a birth event.
+It then uses the `Events` navigation property of the found individuals and filters those for a birth event.
 If it found one, it reads out the `Date` property of the event and adds it to the printout of the individuals name.
 Finally it uses the `Children` navigation property to print all children belonging to the person.

 ```c#
  static void Main(string[] args)